 Listening Books is a perfect combination of literacy and ICT.
 Pupils can learn how to navigate a website whilst listening to an audiobook of their choice.
 They are then able to review it and it will appear on the website for other members to see.

-Use the streaming for literacy hour in the classroom, where students with SEND can listen to a story read by professional actors.
+Stream an audiobook for literacy hour in the classroom, where students with SEND can listen to a story read by professional actors.

-After you've finished a topic encourage students to login and listen to a similar topic book to help with revision.
+After you've finished a topic, encourage students to login and listen to a similar topic book to help with revision.

 I have been using Listening Books for over a year now.
 I absolutely love it.
 It has transformed children in my class and their opinion on books and reading.
 I can't applaud your work enough.